martakisalex/computer-science-journal/languages/markup-languages/html/html-scratchpad.md

 ```
 More recently, the doctype is a historical artifact that needs to be included for everything else to work right. `<!DOCTYPE html>` is the shortest string of characters that counts as a valid doctype.
 That is all you need to know!

+### `<html></html>`

+The `<html>` element.
+This element wraps all the content on the page.
+It is sometimes known as the root element.

+### `<head></head>`

+The `<head>` element.
+This element acts as a container for everything you want to include on the HTML page, that isn't the content the page will show to viewers.
+This includes keywords and a page description that would appear in search results, CSS to style content, character set declarations, and more.
+You will learn more about this in the next article of the series.

+### `<meta charset="utf-8">`

+The `<meta>` element.
+This element represents metadata that cannot be represented by other HTML meta-related elements, like `<base>`, `<link>`, `<script>`, `<style>` or `<title>`.
+The charset attribute specifies the character encoding for your document as UTF-8, which includes most characters from the vast majority of human written languages.
+With this setting, the page can now handle any textual content it might contain.
+There is no reason not to set this, and it can help avoid some problems later.

+### `<title></title>`

+The `<title>` element.
+This sets the title of the page, which is the title that appears in the browser tab the page is loaded in.
+The page title is also used to describe the page when it is bookmarked.

+### `<body></body>`

+The `<body>` element.
+This contains all the content that displays on the page, including text, images, videos, games, playable audio tracks, or whatever else.

 ## HTML div

 The `<div>` element is used as a container for other HTML elements.